SamiPerttu/fundsp/FUTURE.md

 This is a list of feature ideas for the future.

-- More real-time safety.
-Real-time operation with networks is already supported.
-What is the best approach to making `Sequencer` and `Granular` real-time safe.
+- What is the best approach to making `Granular` real-time safe.
 - `AudioUnit` versions of `feedback`, `oversample` and `resample` that accept an inner `AudioUnit`.
 - Compressor without lookahead.
 - Adaptive normalizer without lookahead, adaptive normalized shaping modes.